dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

-by accelerating ablation of our perception of causality, then how are we supposed to address how existing forms of governance fail to serve society when the human process of reasoning about causality itself has expanded intractibly. whether the means of action are digital or anthropogenic, our ability to leverage abductive or inductive reasoning to probe social circumstances or socially distributed beliefs because similarly confounded. unless people adopt or rediscover normative mechanics, then people become unable to reason about life, society and interactions. if causality can't be reasoned with, the benefits of virtues and of the social institutions which encourage virtuous behavior to be normative, in several senses, are moot because people can't connect the dots between their actions their
+by accelerating ablation of our perception of causality, then how are we supposed to address how existing forms of governance fail to serve society when the human process of reasoning about causality itself has expanded intractibly.
+Whether the means of action are digital or anthropogenic, our ability to leverage abductive or inductive reasoning to probe social circumstances or socially distributed beliefs because similarly confounded.
+Unless people adopt or rediscover normative mechanics, then people become unable to reason about life, society and interactions.
+If causality can't be reasoned with, the benefits of virtues and of the social institutions which encourage virtuous behavior to be normative, in several senses, are moot because people can't connect the dots between their actions their